eridona/DonaLab-Handbook/1-POLICIES/04-Lab-Language/README.md

 >
 >Details on accepted use of other languages including LLMs can be found in our extended version of the Lab Handbook.

+> _[RossiLab 2025](https://rossilab.iit.it)_: The lab language is English.
+Any professional conversation, oral and written, during work activities must be in English: these include presentations and discussion at lab meetings, scientific output, and email exchanges.
+Outside of professional meetings, the lab strives for inclusive communication: verbal exchanges should adopt the common language that allow everyone to participate.
+>
+> The institutional language at the Italian Institute of Technology is English; nonetheless, many administrative exchanges and, alas, some forms, of Italian bureaucracy are still in Italian.
+Proficiency in Italian is therefore useful within the institute, as well as when traveling throughout the country.
+>
+> For our scientific production, I encourage the use LLMs to proofread and refine original written material; however, I won't accept fully AI generated material.
+Instead, I incentivise the use of LLMs and other AI tools to streamline and automate bureaucracy, coding and other procedures by providing paid access to the most modern tools (e.g. currently, chatGPT).

 ### Netherlands
 [To be filled with specific examples from Dutch institutions]